This is a discontinued model

 The camera operates on 8 AA batteries.
 We only recommend lithium batteries for this camera, as they deliver a high and consistent voltage that alkaline and nimh rechargeable batteries simply can't maintain.

-The battery consumption on the Link-S is very efficient.
+The battery consumption on the Spypoint Solar cellular trail camera is very efficient.

-We are trying to incorporate calculations for runtime including the solar panel.
-This is something we are actively trying to measure.
-Even though we don't have data to publish on this, expect runtime to be significantly better than 2.8 months with the solar panel collecting light.
+We have calculated the battery life based on an 8 pack of Lithium AA batteries plus the 4000 mAh internal battery pack (that you charge upon receiving the camera).
+We would like to incorporate calculations for runtime including the solar panel charging the battery pack but there are too many variables at this time.
+Even though we don't have data to publish on this, expect runtime to be significantly better than 5 months with the solar panel collecting light.
 This rating does not accurately reflect what the solar panel is capable of.

 Rechargeable Battery Option